bespoyasov/refactor-like-a-superhero-talk/README.md

 We can also make sure that the use of this code is convenient within the functional pipelines.
 This way we make the code flat, which in turn makes it easier to understand.

 We'll use the result container to make it easier to handle failures.
 Now we'll know exactly in what format to expect a response from "unsafe" functions.
+The concrete container implementation heavily depends on the project, its style, and requirements.

+I don't claim this implementation to be a “canonical” one.
+Instead, I encourage you to investigate your project and see if some container implementation is alrady used.
+Also, take a look at existing solutions like [fp/ts](https://github.com/gcanti/fp-ts) before implementing containers from scratch.

 ### [Use Anti-Corruption Layer for API](https://github.com/bespoyasov/refactor-like-a-superhero/commit/37e22983809bfd6ac9e7aadc09614d791a7eee3e)